Article

 By Brent Anderson, PhD, PT, OCS

 Pilates continues to receive attention in the field of rehabilitation – with good reason.
-Recent research supports Pilates as an appropriate intervention for common orthopedic injuries.
+Research supports Pilates as an appropriate intervention for common orthopedic injuries.
 And when compared to other common forms of rehabilitation, it has been equal if not superior in physical, psychological and disability measures.

-What is Pilates for rehabilitation?
-Is it the original or classical work touted by millions around the world as the best “ab–buster”?
+Is Pilates for rehabilitation the original or classical work touted by millions around the world as the best “ab-buster”?
 No. It is, however, the powerful and flexible environment that Pilates equipment can provide for patients with an ability to manipulate gravity and supply assistance to movement that might normally be too fatiguing to execute.
-It is also the combined principles of breathing, core strengthening, alignment, integration and spine articulation that offer an opportunity to re–align the body and mind.
+It is also the combined principles of breathing, core strengthening, alignment, integration and spine articulation that offer an opportunity to re-align the body and mind.

 Many would suggest that providing a positive movement experience without pain might be the single greatest contributing factor to successful outcome in patients.
 A positive outcome signifies a return to activities that were limited prior because of an injury or disease process.
 Clinically, practitioners have noticed a range of successful outcomes with clients suffering a variety of aliments – from Parkinson’s Disease to chronic low back pain – with the help of Pilates.